agiledev-students-fall2024/1-project-proposal-triptease/README.md

 ### **Scope**

-* **TripTease** is appropriately scoped for a team of 3-4 programmers to complete within a semester.
-The project will focus on key features such as group creation, suggestion submission, upvoting/downvoting, and itinerary generation.
+* **TripTease** is reasonably scoped for a team of 3-4 programmers to complete within a semester.
+The project will focus on key features such as group creation, suggestion submission, and the upvoting/downvoting system.
 These features balance frontend and backend tasks and provide enough complexity to engage the team without overwhelming them.
-The real-time voting mechanism and group management functionalities offer a technical challenge, but the scope remains manageable for the group size and timeframe.
+The real-time voting mechanism and user/group management functionalities offer a technical challenge, but is manageable for the group size and timeframe.